 Learning recommendations arising from IOPC are published on the Norfolk Constabulary website.
-There is a requirement for Chief officers and local policing bodies to publish recommendations made to them and their response on their websites in a way that is clear and easy for members of the public to find.
+There is a requirement for Chief officers and local policing bodies to publish recommendations made to them and their response on their websites clearly and easy for members of the public to find.
 There is currently one learning recommendation for Norfolk Constabulary.